‘Cancer Blog of the Year’

 “the last bastion of Communism in the Western world“:

-I came across the Communist ethos just this week; having had a huge scare with skin lesions appearing all over my body three days after starting Tamoxifen.
-When recently I came out in a red rash all over my elbow – painful and unsightly – plus little itchy red spots, I naturally phoned for an appointment to see the wonderful dermatologist I am under.
+And the unhelpful ‘brushing aside attitude’ when side effects from cancer treatment kicked in.
+Today, TLC seems non-existent.
+When I came out with a rash all over my elbow – painful and unsightly – plus little itchy red spots, I naturally phoned for an appointment to see the wonderful dermatologist I am under.

 Yes, I could see the doctor – in three months.